Cross-Modality Neuroimage Synthesis: A Survey: Chronological Review

-After that, the authors in~\cite{Huo2019SynSegNetSS} leverage both the synthesis modality data and the source modality data for segmentation.
-It is also the first one that has employed unsupervised learning methods for different downstream tasks.
-Wei~\textit{et al.}~\cite{Wei2018LearningMC} provide a challenging synthesis approach to synthesize from MRI image to PET image.
+After that, the authors in~\cite{Huo2019SynSegNetSS} leverage both the synthesized and source modality data for segmentation.
+It is also the first to employ unsupervised learning methods for downstream tasks.
+Wei~\textit{et al.}~\cite{Wei2018LearningMC} provide a complex synthesis approach to synthesize from MRI image to PET image.
 Specifically, Sketcher-Refiner GANs proposed by~\cite{Wei2018LearningMC} decompose the synthesis problem as a sketch-refinement process, in which the sketchers generate the preliminary anatomical and physiological information, and the refiner refines the structure of tissue myelin content.
-Pan~\textit{et al.}~\cite{Pan2021DiseaseimagespecificLF} provide a method to jointly optimize both cross-modality synthesis task and the diagnosis task.
-They design a disease-image-specific network (DSNet) by feeding the features generated from disease-image-specific network into Feature-Consistency GANs (FC-GANs) to generate the target domain neuroimaging data.
+Pan~\textit{et al.}~\cite{Pan2021DiseaseimagespecificLF} provide a method to optimize the cross-modality synthesis and diagnosis tasks jointly.
+They design a disease-image-specific network (DSNet) by feeding the features generated from the disease-image-specific network into feature-consistency GANs (FC-GANs) to generate the target domain neuroimaging data.
 Since DSNet is closely associated with FC-GANs, the missing target domain data can be synthesized in a diagnosis-oriented manner.
-Hu~\textit{et al.}~\cite{Hu2020BrainMT} and Shin~\textit{et al.}~\cite{Shin2020GANDALFGA} are the first ones who have utilized the synthesized neuroimaging data to improve the performance of a classification task.
+Hu~\textit{et al.}~\cite{Hu2020BrainMT} and Shin~\textit{et al.}~\cite{Shin2020GANDALFGA} are the first to utilize the synthesized neuroimaging data to improve the performance of a classification task.
 Zhou~\textit{et al.}~\cite{Zhou2021SynthesizingMP} propose a generator to synthesize an arbitrary modality in PET.
-Klser~\textit{et al.}~\cite{Klser2021ImitationLF} utilize two modalities data, i.e., CT and MRI, to synthesize PET data.
-Yu~\textit{et al.}~\cite{Yu2021MouseGANGM} jointly optimize the synthesis and segmentation problems by using the unsupervised learning methods.
-Jiao~\textit{et al.}~\cite{Jiao2020SelfSupervisedUT} synthesize MRI from ultrasound image using a new fusion scheme to utilize various modality from unpaired data.
-Zeng~\textit{et al.}~\cite{Zeng2019HybridGA} synthesize CT from MR by using the self-supervised methods.
+Klser~\textit{et al.}~\cite{Klser2021ImitationLF} utilize two modalities of data, i.e., CT and MRI, to synthesize PET data.
+Yu~\textit{et al.}~\cite{Yu2021MouseGANGM} jointly optimize the synthesis and segmentation problems using unsupervised learning methods.
+Jiao~\textit{et al.}~\cite{Jiao2020SelfSupervisedUT} synthesize MRI from ultrasound image using a new fusion scheme to utilize various modalities from unpaired data.
+Zeng~\textit{et al.}~\cite{Zeng2019HybridGA} synthesize CT from MR by using self-supervised methods.